PatchTutorialsForumHelpLinksArchive

 1) Use the open-Nap side of the WinMX client to obtain files by following the instructions here

 2) Join a chat room and make friends as this will ensure you will only be dealing with real folks and real files, you can see what each user is sharing by "right clicking" on their names in the list on the right of the chat screen and selecting the files you want to download as normal, remember you get what you give so be sure to share material of your own.
+Please see item 7) below for a chat room list.

 3) Make use of the "shareguard" file scanning bot to scan whole rooms for file lists, look here for instructions on where to get it and how to use it.